 It’s no secret that wrestlers are some of the most solid athletes on the planet.
-It takes an incredible amount of dedication, persistence, and renunciation to succeed in wrestling.
-Just like jiu-jitsu (BJJ), wrestling relies on leverage, strong balance, and technical knowledge to control opponents.
+It takes incredible dedication, persistence, and renunciation to succeed in wrestling.
+Like jiu-jitsu (BJJ), wrestling relies on leverage, strong balance, and technical knowledge to control opponents.
 So which of these two martial arts is better for fighting?

 Both wrestling and Jiu-Jitsu have their advantages and disadvantages, so it would be ideal to know them both, when to use them, and how to defend from them during the attack.

-In the continuation of this article, we will focus on explaining the differences, advantages, and disadvantages of Wrestling and Jiu-Jitsu (BJJ).
+Continuing this article, we will explain the differences, advantages, and disadvantages of Wrestling and Jiu-Jitsu (BJJ).

 Wrestling

 Wrestling is a martial art as well as a standard Olympic sport.
-It is a fight between two opponents, the aim of which is to defeat the opponent using different procedures, but they are forbidden to strike of any kind.
+It is a fight between two opponents, aiming to defeat the opponent using different procedures, but they are forbidden to strike of any kind.
 Wrestling is one of the oldest sports in general, practiced in ancient Greece, and has been in the program of the modern Olympic Games from the earliest days to the present.

-As a traditional sport, wrestling has evolved in a wide variety of styles and rules, from sumo wrestling, judo to various freestyle variants.
+As a traditional sport, wrestling has evolved in various styles and rules, from sumo wrestling and judo to various freestyle variants.
 It is often used in soldier training, so-called chest to chest fights.
 All these styles have in common that it is forbidden to hit an opponent with their hands, feet, elbows, or head, as well as unsportsmanlike moves such as scratching, bites, genital strikes, etc. The difference between individual styles is the duration of the fight (number and duration of the period), scoring of individual actions, the list of permitted actions, etc.

 The goal of wrestling, depending on style, can be:

 - to make such an act of bringing the opponent to the floor and bringing him into a subordinate position.
 The most commonly known procedure is a pin.
-To pin your opponent you have to hold his shoulder blades on the math for at least two seconds.
+To pin your opponent, you must hold his shoulder blades on the math for at least two seconds.

 - topple your opponent to the floor